How to Increase Max Execution Time (300s) for Your Website

 - Open the

-file in your WordPress installation directory. - Add the following line before
+wp-config.phpfile in your WordPress installation directory. - Add the following line before

-This method overrides the server setting but is temporary and may not work on some hosts.
+/* That's all, stop editing!
+Happy publishing. */:@ini_set('max_execution_time', 300);This method overrides the server setting but is temporary and may not work on some hosts.

 F) Contact Your Hosting Provider

-If you’re unable to modify the settings yourself, contact your hosting provider and request an increase in max_execution_time
+If you’re unable to modify the settings yourself, contact your hosting provider and request an increase in max_execution_time.

 Step 3: Verify the New Max Execution Time